 The PSA featured a heavy focus on the Business and Information area since the project started out as a business redesign project.
-It decided Application was that the and Technology Infrastructure areas of the PSA with additional be supplemented prescriptions from the corresponding areas of the EA when sub-projects would start to build actual IT-solutions (which could take a year).
-Table 1 on the next page features an overview of the number of text-based principles (p) and graphical models (m) that were actually used in the PSA.
+It was decided that the Application and Technology Infrastructure areas of the PSA would be supplemented with prescriptions from the corresponding areas of the EA when subprojects would start to build actual IT-solutions (which could take a year).
+The table below features an overview of the number of text-based principles (p) and graphical models (m) that were actually used in the PSA.
 The number of prescriptions in the EA is specified between square brackets.